vamseeachanta/energy/tools/kubernetes.md

     </pre>
 - View service at below:
     - http://localhost:6000
-    - The service is NOT working
+    - The service is NOT working in my network as 6000 port is potentially reserved.
+See link below
+        -
+    -

 - View the services available and description for the service
     <pre>